 Consider this a total Chip and Jo move.
-This tiny house fakes a large floor plan with tall ceilings, accented by a beautiful industrial chandelier and authentic wood beams.
-Without the loft space you might see in a typical tiny home, this airiness actually feels like there’s more opportunity to move around.
+This tiny house fakes a large floor plan with tall ceilings, accented by a beautiful industrial chandelier and authentic wooden beams.
+Without the loft space you might see in a typical tiny home, this airiness actually makes it feel like there’s more opportunity to move around.

 We love a good reading nook.
-Sometimes, though, it feels like in tiny houses forget to embrace the coziness and opt for big furniture where it fits.
+Sometimes, though, it feels like tiny houses forget to embrace the coziness and opt for big furniture wherever it fits.
 Here, small furniture creates the perfect nook to curl up in with a book and a glass of wine.

-When you’re working with less wall space, it’s easy to forget about how much character wall decor can bring about.
+When you’re working with less wall space, it’s easy to forget about how much character wall décor can bring.
 This house makes the most of the few walls it does have: funky square tiling that spills onto the floors, subway tiling, and floor-to-ceiling murals.
 In other words, it’s completely sophisticated.

 Create Areas of Conversation

-While you might not be able to throw massive dinner parties in a tiny home, the small space shouldn’t stop you from trying to host a few get togethers with a friend or two.
-That’s why it’s so important to create conversational areas—like this one, which uses the small square footage as a way to make a curved bench.
+While you might not be able to throw massive dinner parties in a tiny home, the small space shouldn’t stop you from trying to host a few get-togethers with a friend or two.
+That’s why it’s so important to create conversation areas—like this one, which uses the small square footage as a way to make a curved bench.

 Paint, Paint, Paint

 We never underestimate paint.
 It’s one of the only interior design weapons that’s low risk and high reward.
-This kitchen would look otherwise closed off with wood-stained cabinets.
+If this kitchen had wood-stained cabinets, it would have a closed-off look.
 But the bright blue paint makes it look like a kitchen straight out of a two-floor antebellum manor.

-Those who decide against loft run the risk of a bedroom that takes up way too much space.
-This small cottage bedroom uses minimalism to its advantage—making the small room feel much bigger, with a spa-like ambiance to the decor.
+Those who decide against a loft run the risk of having a bedroom that takes up way too much space.
+This small cottage bedroom uses minimalism to its advantage—making the small room feel much bigger and adding a spa-like ambiance to the décor.